glotzerlab/signac-flow/doc/supported_environments.rst

    supported_environments/umn

 We develop environment templates and add scheduler support on an as-needed basis.
-Please `contact us <mailto:signac-support@umich.edu>`__ if you have trouble running **signac-flow** on your local cluster or need assistance with creating a template or supporting a new scheduler.
+Please `contact us <https://github.com/glotzerlab/signac/discussions>`__ if you have trouble running **signac-flow** on your local cluster or need assistance with creating a template or supporting a new scheduler.